Biodiversity and ecology

 The Frenchay Beeline

-The award-winning Frenchay Beeline is a clever scheme to bring nature into the heart of the Frenchay campus, introducing plants that are specifically “edible pollinators” at over 30 locations.
+The award-winning Frenchay Beeline is a scheme to bring nature into the heart of the Frenchay Campus, introducing plants that are edible pollinators in more than 30 locations.

 Our staff, students and visitors have access to free herbs, seasonal fruit and vegetables, while also helping to enhance biodiversity in the local area.

-Planting schemes have been designed around ten key edible pollinators, this core planting is then supplemented by seasonal edibles and high-performing pollinator plants on a continuous basis throughout the year.
+Planting schemes have been designed around ten key edible pollinators.
+This core planting is supplemented by seasonal edibles and high performing pollinator plants on a continuous basis throughout the year.

 Beeline video